Top

 Spend the day visiting Georgetown’s five celebrated museums and checking out the 66 homes and buildings on the National Historic Register that are within walking distance of one another in the city of Georgetown.

-As an alternative, or in addition to your self-guided tour, you can sign up for a walking tour with Strolling on the Sampit Walking Tours ($8 for adults, children under 16 are free) or a trolley tour with Swamp Fox Tours ($15 for adults, $5 for children ages 6-12 and 5 and under are free).
-In the afternoon, you can visit the five museums in Georgetown: Georgetown County Museum, the Gullah Museum, the South Carolina Maritime Museum, the Rice Museum and the Kaminski House Museum.
+In the afternoon, you can visit the five museums in Georgetown: the Georgetown County Museum, the Gullah Museum, the South Carolina Maritime Museum, the Rice Museum and the Kaminski House Museum.
 Each of these museums share a unique aspect of Georgetown’s history with visitors.
-There is no admission charge at the Georgetown County Museum, the Maritime Museum, or the Gullah Museum, but there are charges for tours of the Kaminski House Museum ($12 for adults, $10 for seniors, $6 for students ages 6-17, free for children 5 and under) and the Rice Museum ($7 for adults, $5 for seniors, $3 for students ages 6-21, free for children under 6).
+There is no admission charge at the Georgetown County Museum, the Maritime Museum, or the Gullah Museum, but there are charges for tours of the Kaminski House Museum ($12 for adults, $10 for seniors, $6 for students ages 6-17, free for children 5 and under) and the Rice Museum ($12 for adults, $9 for seniors, $6 for students ages 6-21, free for children under 6, groups over 10 people, $8 per person.).

 While visiting Georgetown, take the opportunity to board one or more of three tour boats to get a different perspective on the city and its history.

-Cap’n Rod’s Lowcountry Tours, which offers a Lighthouse Shell Tour (Adults are $38; children ages 4-12 are $30; and children ages 3 and under are free), a Plantation River Tour (same rates as above) and a Sunset Eco Cruise (adults are $33; children ages 4-12 are $15; and children ages 3 and under are free).
+Cap’n Rod’s Lowcountry Tours, which offers a Lighthouse Shell Tour (Adults are $49; children ages 4-12 are $40; and children ages 3 and under are free), a Plantation River Tour (same rates as above) and a Sunset Eco Cruise (adults are $33; children ages 4-12 are $15; and children ages 3 and under are free).
 Another choice is the Carolina Rover Boat Tours which offer a Seashell and Lighthouse Cruise ($38 for adults age 12 and over, $30 for children 11 and under) or a Historic Hobcaw Barony Cruise and Hobcaw House Tour ($38 for adults age 12 and over, $30 for children 11 and under).
 Make reservations in advance to find exact tour times.

 In addition to these tours, you and your group can paddle kayaks down the river on a guided tour, through wooded areas near the city, with Black River Outdoors Kayak Tours.
 You will travel through the pristine rivers, swamps, creeks, and marshes of the area, giving outdoors-enthusiasts the chance for a rare experience.
 For more information about all of these tours, see the Tours section of the website.